My Car is Totaled, Now What?!

 - Wait for Confirmation Within one to two weeks (maybe even less depending on your insurance company), you should receive a confirmation from your insurance company about how much money they will cover towards the totaled vehicle.
 If you didn’t have GAP insurance, this will help you figure out your financial situation.

-- Go Car Shopping After you have everything confirmed and squared away, it’s time to go car shopping.
-I was blessed in this situation because it allowed me to purchase a much newer model of my totaled car.
+- Go Car Shopping After you have everything confirmed and squared away, it’s time to go shop for a new car.
+I am happy in this situation because I have been able to purchase a much newer model of my totaled car.
 The reason for it is definitely not ideal, but I love my new car!
-I’m just thankful that everyone involved in this auto accident is okay.
+I’m just thankful that everyone in this auto accident is okay.

 A personal tip on used vehicle shopping, that I learned (almost) the hard way.
-If you go to a used car lot and they have vehicles that are deeply discounted, last-chance, or about to go to auction- DO NOT BUY them!
+If you go to a pre-owned car lot and they have vehicles that are at a deep discount, last-chance, or about to go to auction- DO NOT BUY them!
 The sales guy (of course) was going to let me and my kids get into this dangerous money pit of a car.
 Thankfully, it was brought to our attention after researching online, that car lots who do this are just trying to make a buck off of you.
-They don’t care about if the car tears up and leaves you stranded.
+They don’t care if the car tears up and leaves you stranded.
 They just want the most money that they can get before they auction it off.

 Wrapping It Up